wpdk/wpdk/README.md

 installed, but may not apply to all environments.
 For convenience, the Chocolatey package manager is used.

+The Windows Shell should be closed after pkgdep.bat completes to ensure that the changes to the PATH variable are seen.

 <a id="source"></a>
 ## Source Code